kiranprasad7/Trustworthy-AI-Midterm-Project/README.md

 ## How to Run the Project
 #### Download the Dataset:
-### Download the Mozilla Common Voice dataset from here.
+### Download the Mozilla Common Voice dataset from above provided link.

 ### Place the clips/ directory and other.tsv file in the project folder.

-#### Download the Mozilla Common Voice dataset from here.
+#### Download the Mozilla Common Voice dataset from given link.

 #### Download Project Files:

-#### Access the project code and additional files from the Google Drive link.

 ### You can install the required libraries using the following command::
 #### pip install pandas pydub numpy scikit-learn pandas AudioSegment librosa soundfile torch transformers torchaudio jiwer